Embed

 • Identify one way you could support and empower your workplace in the understanding and engagement with AI.

-Step 5 - AI Myths
+Step 5 - AI in Action: Scotland's Public Services

 A photo of a man surrounded by different drawn icons